robcarver17/skipperman/docs/volunteer_rota_help.md

 ![volunteer_After_global_overwrite.png](/static/volunteer_After_global_overwrite.png)

-## Previous role copy
+## Most common role copy

-Finally, if a volunteer is doing the same job as at their last event, then pressing the button in the previous role column will *copy and overwrite* that role across all days when a volunteer is available.
-Eg if we press the previous role for Beth, it would put 'Ramp' for all 3 days, irrespective of what was already there.
+Finally, if a volunteer is doing the same job as they have done most commonly in the past, then pressing the button in the most common role column will *copy and overwrite* that role across all days when a volunteer is available.
+Eg if we press the most common role for Beth, it would put 'Ramp' for all 3 days, irrespective of what was already there.

+The most common role information isn't updated every time we update the page, as this is slow.
+It is updated when we perform an event import.
+If you want to refresh it, eg because you have a newly added volunteer with no most common role showing, then click on 'Update most common role' in the top menu.

 # Swaps